F A Q

 Outside, mold is an important part of our ecosystem as it breaks down rotting vegetation and other organics.

-However, mold doesnāt discriminate and will grow anywhere when the conditions are right.
 It typically takes between 24-48 hours for mold to start growing and will thrive when left unchecked under the ideal conditions.

-Food sources include anything that is organic like cellulose, dust dirt and debris.
+Food sources include anything that is organic like cellulose, dust, dirt and debris.
 The temperature range is vast, as it can grow in a refrigerator, but grows best in moderate environments.

 What is toxic black mold?

-The infamous Stachybotrys chartarum, is what people are referring to as ātoxic black moldā.
+The infamous Stachybotrys chartarum, is what people are referring to as ā€œtoxic black moldā€.

 However, the mold is not actually toxic.
 It is the mycotoxins (poisons) released by the mold that makes it toxic.
 Mold produces these mycotoxins (poisons) to take over or defend a territory from other mold.
+Think of it as "mini mold warfare".

 In reality, many mold types can be potentially dangerous.
 It really depends on the mold type and what sensitivities a person has to each mold species.
 This topic is complicated and ongoing research continues.